jbowensii/More-Automated-Spells-Items-and-Feats/README.md

 I was shocked to learn that there is a ton of complication in automating a Battlemaster however... but if you are going to swim you might as well dive in. :)

-So before I explain how to setup and use these scripts, a shout out to Tom Posney, the creator of MIDI-QOL and DAE.
+So before I explain how to setup and use these scripts, a shout out to Tim Posney, the creator of MIDI-QOL and DAE.
 A fantastic person who is a great help, especially as he answered all of my crazy stupid questions and helped me solve some truely puxzzling probelms. (and he pointed out a whole bunch of obvious things that did not click for me)...
-Thank you Tom.
+Thank you Tim.
 <p>&nbsp;</p>
 </details>